Eugene Nida: Life

-Eugene Albert Nida was born in Oklahoma City, Oklahoma on November 11, 1914.
+Nida was born in Oklahoma City, Oklahoma, on November 11, 1914.
 He became a Christian at a young age, when he responded to the altar call at his church "to accept Christ as my Saviour."

-He graduated summa cum laude from the University of California in 1936.
+He graduated summa cum laude from the University of California, Los Angeles in 1936.
 After graduating he attended Camp Wycliffe, where Bible translation theory was taught.
 He ministered for a short time among the Tarahumara Indians in Chihuahua, Mexico, until health problems due to an inadequate diet and the high altitude forced him to leave.
 Sometime in this period, Nida became a founding charter member of Wycliffe Bible Translators, a related organization to the Summer Institute of Linguistics.

 In 1937, Nida undertook studies at the University of Southern California, where he obtained a master's degree in New Testament Greek in 1939.
 In that same year he became interim pastor of Calvary Church of Santa Ana, California following the resignation of its founding pastor.
 Despite his conservative background, in later years Nida became increasingly ecumenical and New Evangelical in his approach.

-In 1943, Nida received his Ph.D. in Linguistics from the University of Michigan.
+In 1943, Nida received his doctorate in linguistics from the University of Michigan.
 He was ordained as a Baptist minister.
 He married Althea Lucille Sprague in 1943 and settled in Greenwich, Connecticut.
 Althea Sprague died in 1993.
 In 1997, he married María Elena Fernandez-Miranda, a lawyer and diplomatic attache.